 When I go outside and work in the garden, when I take a walk down a country road, when I sit and chat face-to-face with someone, even a stranger, I engage in a real-world reality that cannot be replaced by any technological gadget.

 I wonder if that is why some television programs have become so weird.
 They are reflecting that absence, that disconnect, that xeroxed print, which has been copied too often and become anemic and a little warped in the process.

-Perhaps what our teens need is a little more time with natural reality, not “reality” shows.
-Perhaps what some writers need is to reflect human beings and our real world, and not slapstick, word-bytes meant to get a laugh or jerk a tear.
+Perhaps what our teens need is a little more time with natural reality, not “reality shows.”
+Perhaps writers should reflect human beings in our real world and not slapstick, word-bites meant merely to get a laugh or jerk a tear.

 Last of Her Kind http://amzn.to/2y1HJvg

 It Might Have Been—And Other Short Stories https://amzn.to/2XXdDDz

 Encounter Science Fiction Short Stories & Novella https://amzn.to/3dq6q5l

 My Road Goes Ever On—Spiritual Being, Human Journey https://amzn.to/2KvF3Ll